TheAhsanFarabi/Castpotro/README.md

 # Castpotro
-A place to learn, build and earn
+A edu-tech platform to learn, build and earn